 AirPods Pro missing marketing opportunity in COVID-19 world

-Interestingly, the champion of brands, seems to be missing a logical place to be marketing AirPods Pro — business minded consumers, like myself.
+Interestingly, the champion of brands seems to be missing a logical place to be marketing AirPods Pro — business-minded consumers, like me.
 At current, the pods are dropped into the standard wheelhouse of cool Apple advertising.
 Take a look:

 AirPods Pro appeal reaches far beyond music